Scott3142/python-programming/site/codelabs/part-1.md

 Negative
 : 0

 since both types are integers.
-We will not go too much further into the mechanisms of type declaration in Python here, but you can find more about it through a Google search for "Type declarations in Python".
+We will not go too much further into the mechanisms of type declaration in Python here, but you can read more about it [here](https://www.tutorialspoint.com/python/python_variable_types.htm).

 ### Naming Variables